 To have a supply of apples all winter long, you have to select the very best storage apple varieties.
 Storing apples for winter is more about choosing the right variety than it is about technique.
 Here are the best winter storage apples that I’ve found to date.
 I hope to add to this list over time as I find new long keeping apple varieties.

 Originally discovered in Arkansas, this apple has a very dark color that gives it its name.
 The texture is crisp, juicy and slightly acidic, making it great for fresh eating.
+The apples themselves are very hard right off the tree, which is another clue that they need a bit of time before eating.

 One of my very favorite apple varieties and we’ve successfully stored them for 8 months at a time in our basement.
 Ashmead’s Kernel is an extremely flavorful apple, with a flavor that changes over time.
 When it’s first harvested the flavor is quite tart, but that mellows gradually in storage.